chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ### Boundaries

 The Python community prioritizes marginalized people's safety over privileged people's comfort.
-This includes the right to discuss and criticize oppressive behaviors or assumptions.
-It also includes the right to not participate, or to request to not be included in discussions.
+Safety includes the right to discuss and criticize oppressive behaviors or assumptions.
+It also includes the right to not participate in interactions.

 The Python Code of Conduct team will not act on complaints regarding:

 * Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
-* Criticism of oppressive behavior or assumptions, including those that infringe upon a person's identity with respect to (age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status)
+* Criticism of oppressive behavior or assumptions, including those that infringe upon a person's identity as a member of a protected class
 * Criticism of the tone with which a communication of boundaries, or a criticism of behavior is delivered

 The examples listed above are not against the Code of Conduct.